wp-plugins/leaguemanager/readme.txt

 `your_theme_directory/leaguemanager`

 The template loader will first check the theme directory, so you can edit the template there.
+To use a specific template use the *template* tag.

 = Template Tags =